Handmade BBQ Sauce from Scratch

 • Enhance flavor: If you have access to whole mustard seeds, grind them fresh instead of using pre-ground mustard powder for a richer, more vibrant flavor.

-• Adjust sweetness: For a less sweet sauce, reduce the brown sugar slightly or substitute with honey or maple syrup for a different depth of flavor.
+• Adjust sweetness: For a less sweet sauce, reduce the brown sugar slightly or substitute with honey or maple syrup for a more subtle sweetness.

 • Add a smoky kick: For a smokier taste, add a few drops of liquid smoke.